-Neuromyelitis optica (NMO) is a disease syndrome in which immune system cells and antibodies attack and destroy myelin cells in the optic nerves and spinal cord for unknown reasons.
+Neuromyelitis optica (NMO) is a disease in which immune system cells and antibodies attack and destroy myelin cells in the optic nerves and spinal cord for unknown reasons.
 Myelin is the protective coating that surrounds nerve fibers in the central nervous system.

 Most people have a relapsing-remitting form of NMO, which is characterized by acute episodes of inflammation followed by months or years of remission.
 The disease can also occur as a single episode that never recurs again, but this form is less common.